IBM/ddc-cloud-native-security-labs/workshop/lab-03/README.md

 [Source-to-Image](https://github.com/openshift/source-to-image) (S2I) is an open source toolkit for building reproducible container images from source code.
 S2I produces ready-to-run images by injecting source code into a container image.

-The Open Liberty builder can be used in two different environments:
+The Open Liberty builder in this lab can be used in two different environments:

 * Local Docker runtime via 's2i',
 * Deployment to OpenShift'.